barrelballoons/barrel-cdf-generator/docs/barrel_data_def.md

 ### 4.3 SSPC - Slow Spectra

+SSPC is very similar to MSPC with the main difference that counts are accumulated over 32 seconds and split into 256 channels.
+Again, a description of the nominal energy binning scheme can be found  in the 'BARREL Telemetry Interface Control Document' located at [http://www.dartmouth.edu/~barrel/documents.html](http://www.dartmouth.edu/~barrel/documents.html).

+The differences between L1 and L2 SSPC files are outlined in Tables 7 and 8.

 *Table 4.3.1* - Level One SSPC Contents

 |    Variable | Datatype |     Units |